 Term of Special Assessment Installment Payments and Interest Rate due on April 1.
 City Council shall set the rate of interest on the unpaid balance.
-Typically, the interest rate set by Council is one (1) percent over the average rate of the bonds sold to finance the project.
-The additional one (1) percent is added to provide sufficient cash flow for bond principal and interest payments.
+Typically, the interest rate set by Council is one (1) percent over the average rate of the bonds if sold to finance the project or related to other measures such as Prime.
+The additional one (1) percent is added to provide sufficient cash flow for administration, and if issued, bond principal and interest payments.

 While a special assessment can be paid in full at the onset, most property owners choose to make installment payments.
-The term of special assessment installment payments will be set by the City Council and will generally coincide with the City Engineer's certified life of the improvement and/or term of the bond issue.
+The term of special assessment installment payments will be set by the City Council and will generally coincide with the City Engineer's certified life of the improvement and/or term of the bond if issued.
 Installment payments shall be paid annually and are